saastechacademy/foundation/moqui-framework/beginner/define-entity-relationships-index.md

 ```

 Task 3: REST API
 Design and Develop rest API to perform CRUD operations on entities.
+Demonstrate use of view entities for fetching data from database.

+Task 4: Report API
+Design and implement view entity and service to report on
+* Total number of orders placed in given period
+* Total revenue for given period
+* Revenue by product for given period